-- 4. How can village residents learn more about the proposed development plans-ask questions, weigh in and provide input?
+15. How can village residents learn more about the proposed development plans, ask questions, weigh in and provide input?

 More information can be found [here](#), on our main webpage about the development proposal.
+This page also includes a link to view public comments that have already been submitted.

 Residents are welcome to submit questions and provide feedback using [this online form](#).
 Questions submitted via the form will be used by the Village to help update the Village website, informational materials, public presentations and other communications with residents.
 Hard copy feedback forms are available at Village Hall and River Forest Public Library.
+The Village also collected resident feedback at the three Open House events held in January and February.